pinky21/water-rocket/README.md

 ```
 The mass of the rocket consists of several contributions, $m_{rocket} = m_{hull}+m_{water}+m_{air}\approx m_{rocket} = m_{hull}+m_{water}$, where we neglect for simplicity the contribution from the pressurized air, which should be in the order of a few grams for a 1l bottle and pressures up to five bars.

 While the mass of the rocket hull is constant over time, the mass of the water is a function of time.
-Further, also the exaust velocity is a function of time, since the pressure in the bottle will decrase as more water or air is expelled from the bottle.
+Further, also the exaust velocity is a function of time, since the pressure in the bottle will decrease as more water or air is expelled from the bottle.

-In summary, we have the the unknown variables $m_{water}$, $v_{rocket}$, $v_{exaust}$, and several geometrical variables such as the cross sectional area of the bottle $A_{rocket}$, the mass of the bottle $m_{hull}$, or the ambient air density $\rho_{ambient}$.
+In summary, we have the the unknown variables $m_{water}$, $v_{rocket}$, $v_{exaust}$, and several known variables such as the cross sectional area of the bottle $A_{rocket}$, the mass of the bottle $m_{hull}$, or the ambient air density $\rho_{ambient}$.

 To relate the water pressure in the bottle to the pressure at the nozze, the Bernoulli equation is applied:
 ```math
 p_{water}+\frac{1}{2}\rho_{water} v_{sink}^2=p_{ambient} + \frac{1}{2}\rho_{water} v_{exaust}^2
 ```
 where $v_{sink}$ is the sink velocity of the water in the bottle and $v_{exaust}$ the exaust velocity of the water at the nozzle.
 Here, we assume water to be incompressible and neglect the hydrostatic pressure of the system.
-Further, we assume that the pressue at the nozze is ambient air pressue.
+Further, we assume that the pressue at the nozze is equat to the ambient air pressue.